-Impaired financial When the borrower When the borrower is unable to
+When the borrower When the borrower is unable to

-instruments delays more than 90 meet one or more of the following
+meet one or more of the following

-days from the payment criteria, indicating that the borrower
+criteria, indicating that the borrower

-of his contractual is experiencing significant financial
+is experiencing significant financial

 installments difficulty.

-mstamments -The death or incapacity of the
+-The death or incapacity of the

 borrower.

 -The borrower's financial default.

 -Initiate scheduling as a result of the

 deterioration of the borrower's credit

 capacity.

 -Non-compliance with financial

 commitments.

 -Disappearance of the active market

 for the financial asset or one of the

 borrower's financial instruments due

 to financial difficulties.

 -Granting lenders privileges related

 to the financial difficulty of the

 borrower, which was not granted

 under normal circumstances.

 -The possibility that the borrower

 will enter bankruptcy or

 restructuring due to financial

 difficulties.

 - If the borrower's financial assets

 are purchased at a significant

 discount that reflects the credit

 losses incurred.

-1 100000 mountou.
+When the borrower delays more than 90 days from the payment of his contractual installments